-The DynamicDocs API provides a quick way to create bespoke pdf documents in bulk with ability to include graphics and logic in the documents.
+The DynamicDocs API provides a quick way to create bespoke PDF documents in bulk with the ability to include graphics and logic in the documents.

-This is done by writing templates in LaTeX on this website and then calling the API with json data payload, which consists of dynamic data for the document.
-Once the call has been made the API will send a response with a location of a status JSON file.
+This is done by writing templates in LaTeX on our website and then calling the API with JSON data payload, which consists of dynamic data for the document.
+Once the call has been made, the API will send a response with a location of a status JSON file.
 By reading the status JSON file, you can see whether the document has been created successfully and a temporary, secure URL link is created for the client to download the document.

-In addition to creating really good looking documents using LaTeX, you can also create custom charts and include conditional logic into the documents with custom built-in functions.
-This allows you to create truly bespoke documents which only depend on the data payload.
+Not only can you create good looking documents using LaTeX, you can also create custom charts include conditional logic into the documents with custom built-in functions.
+This allows you to create truly dynamic documents which only depend on the data payload.

 Currently the API is available via RapidAPI.com and via direct consumption.
 To try the API for free, you may open an account with RapidAPI (or use an existing one if you have it) and subscribe to our FREE plan which gives you ability to create a limited number of documents per month.
 For more information on other plans, visit our pricing page or go to directly to RapidAPI.com.

-The direct approach is suitable for clients who require high volume of documents, dynamic charts as well as custom functionality.
-Pricing is done case-by-case basis and subject to any specific requirements.
-Typically enterprise clients enjoy prices which start from $0.05 per document.
+The direct approach is suitable for clients who require a high volume of documents, dynamic charts as well as custom functionality.
+Pricing is done on a case-by-case basis and is subject to specific requirements.
+Typically enterprise clients enjoy prices which start from as low as $0.05 per document.

 Specifically, our technology stack include AWS Lambda and AWS Simple Storage Service (S3).
 Our AWS region is set to Western Europe (Ireland).
 We also make use of the 'signed URLs' to safely and securely deliver the documents to our client.